polaris322/Intro/readme.txt

-I am an experienced and honest software architect with over 7 years of experience in developing Web & mobile applications.
+I am an experienced and honest software architect with over 5 years of experience in developing small or medium size business web applications.
 I have extensive knowledge and expertise in majority of web languages and frameworks and thirsty to learn new technology.
-Even if I am relatevly new this platform, I have wonderful career as a software architect in CMMI-3 software company.
-I'd like to create new career as a freelancer to get more global population.
-My dream on this platform is just to find clients to have a long-term partnership with my skills and personality.
-I feel pretty happy when my clients get impressed with my work and recommend it to me.
+I feel pretty happy when my clients get impressed my work and recommend me.

 These are my experties I have;
 ⭐ Scrum/XP for Agile development, SaaS and DevOps